 In order for this task to be effective, the technical staff responsible for the handling must be fully equipped, whether the objects are being moved internally or externally.

-We share some advices from the online course Preventive Conservation.
+We share some advices for art storage and handling from the online course Preventive Conservation.

 which you can see applied in a time-lapse video of The Met Museum.